-This is an amazing food plant.
+This is an amazing food plant, and I'm so glad to have it back.
 The earliest quinoa available, as far as I can determine.
 Apellewa was unearthed by Ellen Bartholomew, quinoa grower extraordinaire, a few years ago.
 She immediately realized that it was a special quinoa, earlier than any other variety, and yet yielding large amounts of high-quality grain.
 AND the grain size is larger than most other quinoas grown in North America.
 One of the problems with quinoa growing has been that most quinoas able to grow outside of their South American home have very small seed, not as large as the imported seed Americans are used to buying.
 Apellewa is a breakthrough in many respects.
 Short plants are 4 to 5 feet.
 Seedheads are large and usually cream colored, though there are some in the pink range.
 Seed is light colored and very high quality.
 We are proud to bring you this outstanding variety.
 300 seeds

 See long description below for growing info.
 Photo courtesy of Adaptive Seeds.

 Recently, farmers trying to create a domestic supply for market have developed new guidelines for field spacing.
 They are using closer spacing in order to grow unbranched plants, which can then be harvested all at once.
 While the yield is not as high per plant, it is very high per square foot.
 The latest information I have is that the recommendation for unbranched plants is to sow in rows 24" apart, with plants 8" apart.
 I have heard of large plantings with tractor and seed drill using spacings as close as 2".
 Photo courtesy of Adaptive Seeds.